henriquecustodia/henriquecustodia/README.md

   My name is Henrique.
 I am a Frontend Developer based in Brazil 🇧🇷.

+   ## About me

-  - 🤓 I really like to use Angular and Vue in my projects.
+  - 🤓 I like to use Angular for big projects and Vue for crafting ideas.

-  - ❤️ Oh, I love TypeScript as well!
-Thus, I always try using it in my projects.
+  - ❤️ Oh, I love TypeScript!
+I use it in everything.

-  - 📖  I like creating content about the frontend at the Code Dimension blog.
-[Take a look](https://codedimension.com.br/) 🔗
+  - 🤔  I believe that, some day, the world will speak Typescript rather than English.

+  - 📖  I write posts about what I'm studing lately and tips related to home office.
+[Check it out](https://codedimension.com.br/) 🔗

-  - 🧑‍🎓 Always studyng new stuffs.
+  - 🧑‍🎓 Spent weekends studyng new stuffs is my hobby.

 <hr>